MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissite.md

 ```

 ### -CertificateThumbPrint
-Specifies a certificate thumbprint which is used to add a new HTTPS binding
+Specifies a certificate thumbprint, which is used to add a new HTTPS binding

 ```yaml
 Type: String